Equalcity - Luxembourg

 If you would like to read it: [email protected]

 The training toolbox will include a training manual for frontline workers working directly or likely to be in contact with women from migrant communities to respond to SGBV in the migratory context and mainstreaming intercultural considerations.
+Training sessions have started in April 2021 with a with a considerable number of participants from different professional areas (civil society associations, police force, and social offices from different cities in Luxembourg).
+They will continue until the end of June 2021.

 Keep up to date on the general project website: https://belgium.iom.int/equalcity.